rrrutledge/introduction-to-innersource/outline.md

 # Background

-PayPal is sponsoring (with Nike collaborating) several online video trainings (Orioles) to be hosted by O'Reilly Media.
+PayPal is sponsoring (with Nike and others collaborating) several online video trainings (learning path) to be hosted by O'Reilly Media.
 These trainings should be the focal point and shared context of the current public conversation around InnerSource.

 # Goals

-The goal of this presentation is to introduce the concept of InnerSource as-defined in the first Oriole.
+The goal of this presentation is to introduce the concept of InnerSource as-defined in the learning path.

 Key points include: